 Updated vaccines will be provided by WVU Medicine Employee Health if not within the acceptable date range.

-Students/interns, who have been granted a medical or religious exemption from flu and COVID-19 vaccines, are required to wear a fit-tested, NIOSH-approved N95 mask (or equivalent or higher-level respirator) for source control at all times while a work.
+Students/interns who have been granted a medical or religious exemption from flu and COVID-19 vaccines are required to wear a NIOSH-approved N95 mask for source control at all times while at work.
 Fit-testing and masks will be provided to those who are granted exemptions.